-Article 9.12.
-Cross-Border Flow of Lnformation
+Article 9.12: Cross-Border Flow of Information

 - 1. Recognising the importance of the free flow of information in facilitating trade, and acknowledging the importance of protecting personal data, the Parties shall endeavor to refrain from imposing or maintaining unnecessary barriers to electronic information flows across borders. - 2.
 The Parties also recognise that each Party may have its own legal and regulatory requirements concerning the transfer of information by electronic means.
-A Party may not be prevented from adopting or maintaining any measure that it considers necessary to achieve a legitimate public policy objective, (6) or for the protection of its essential security interests.
-Such measures shall not be disputed by the other Party. - (6) For purposes of this paragraph, the Parties affirm that the necessity behind the implementation of such legitimate public policy objective shall be decided by the implementing Party.
+A Party may not be prevented from adopting or maintaining any measure that it considers necessary to achieve a legitimate public policy objective,6 or for the protection of its essential security interests.
+Such measures shall not be disputed by the other Party.

-Article 9.13.
-Open Data
+Article 9.13: Open Data

 - 1. The Parties recognise that facilitating public access to and use of open data contributes to stimulating economic and social benefit, competitiveness, productivity improvements and innovation.
-To the extent that a Party chooses to make available open data, it shall, subject to its laws and regulations, endeavour, to the extent practicable, to ensure: - (a) that the information is appropriately anonymised, contains descriptive metadata and is in a machine readable, where technically feasible, and open format that allows it to be searched, retrieved, used, reused and redistributed freely by the public; and - (b) that the information is made available in a spatially enabled format with reliable, easy to use and freely available Application Programming Interfaces ("APis") and is regularly updated. - 2.
-The Parties shall endeavour to cooperate to identify ways in which each Party can expand access to and use of open data, with a view to enhancing and generating business and research opportunities, subject to its respective laws and regulations.
+To the extent that a Party chooses to make available open data, it shall, subject to its laws and regulations, endeavour, to the extent practicable, to ensure: - (a) that the information is appropriately anonymised, contains descriptive metadata and is in a machine readable, where technically feasible, and open format that allows it to be searched, retrieved, used, reused and redistributed freely by the public; and r